learn-co-curriculum/phase-0-html-lists-lab/README.md

 In this example, the nested lists will now be _further_ indented and instead of a solid bullet, they will appear with hollow bullets, indicating a sub-list.
-Adding nested list one level deeper will make _square_ bullets appear, allowing us to easily display related and nested content in a readable format.
+Adding a nested list one level deeper will make _square_ bullets appear, allowing us to easily display related and nested content in a readable format.

 ## Create Unordered Lists